IvyZ23/61040-portfolio/assignments/assignment2.md

 ## Problem Statement

-**Trips and Vacation** - I find traveling very fun, esspcially with friends and family.
-It's a great way to unwind, explore places I've never gone before, and gain new experiences.
+**Trips and Vacation** - I find traveling very fun, especially with friends and family.
+It's a great way to unwind, try new food, explore places I've never gone before, and gain new experiences.

 ### Problem